gaf3/cnc-forge/Output.md

         destination: done.txt
 ```

 Notice you need to specify a `destination` setting in this case.
-All the other example did have a
+All the other examples did have a
-`destination` - they used `source` as the default.
+used `source` as the default `destination`.

 Running the forge like so:

 ![source-value-forge](img/source-value-forge.png)

-Produces the folling Pull Request:
+Produces the folllowing Pull Request:

 ![source-value-pr](img/source-value-pr.png)